PARC Disease Task Team

 Gabriela Parra is a researcher at the main unversity in Mexico City, Universidad Nacional Autónoma de México.
 Her research integrates systematics and conservation of Mexican amphibians.
 Her studies on amphibian systematics have been focused on plethodontid salamanders using morphological and molecular data, and as a result her group has described 14 new species and recognizes at least 30 taxa that need to be described.
 In terms of conservation, her group has worked on Ambystomatid and Plethodontid salamanders and by using molecular techniques have identified those populations with higher risk of extinction.
 In the last five years, her group has been implementing research projects focusing on chytridiomycosis, the disease caused by the fungal pathogen Batrachochytrium dendrobatidis (Bd), as a causal factor of severe population declines observed in plethodontid salamanders in southern Mexico.
 Ongoing projects include: studies of presence and prevalence of Bd in several areas of Mexico; genetic variation of Bd strains in the country; and the possible synergistic effects of stress caused by temperature and Bd infection, among other factors.

-Allison Sacerdote-Velat, PhD. is the Reintroduction Biologist at Lincoln Park Zoo in the Department of Conservation and Science, Graduate Faculty Scholar at Northern Illinois University, former Midwest PARC co-chair, and Midwest PARC steering committee member.
+Allison Sacerdote-Velat is the Curator of Herpetology at the Chicago Academy of Sciences/Peggy Notebaert Nature Museum, Graduate Faculty Scholar at Northern Illinois University, former Midwest PARC co-chair, and Midwest PARC steering committee member.
 Allison's work focuses on regional recovery efforts with herpetofauna, chiefly pond-breeding amphibians, grassland snakes, and ornate box turtles; as well as small mammals.
 Her research integrates comparative approaches for applied conservation projects for reintroduction, augmentation, and headstarting to better inform wildlife conservation efforts.
 She is the co-principle investigator for an amphibian disease and stress surveillance project in the Chicago Wilderness region.
 Allison is interested in working with other reintroduction, translocation, and headstarting practitioners to develop protocols for minimizing risk of disease transmission in conservation projects.

 Tracy is a veterinarian with the National Park Service (NPS).
 She works in the Biological Resources Division, Wildlife Health Branch in Fort Collins, CO.
 Her responsibilities include serving as the Chair and Attending Veterinarian for the NPS Institutional Animal Care and Use Committee and in providing technical assistance to NPS units regarding health concerns for reptiles and amphibians.